 In many OECD countries young people pursue upper secondary education (classified internationally as ISCED 3), typically starting around the age of 14/15 and ending around the age of 18/19.
 In England upper secondary education covers both (UK) level 2 and 3 qualifications, with students typically passing (UK) level 2 qualifications, particularly GCSE, at the age of 16.
 GCSE (the flagship academic qualification taken in a number of subjects) is (UK) level 2 at grades A-C. Unlike many countries, secondary education in England is therefore separated into pre-16 and post-16 stages "...characterised by a national curriculum to the age of 16 but variegated expectations beyond that point" (Evans, 2015).
-So while upper secondary qualifications in England are a diverse mix, covering GCSEs, are typically taken at the age of 16.
+So while upper secondary qualifications in England are a diverse mix, covering GCSEs, A levels, NVQs, BTEC and other qualifications, many of them, particularly GCSEs, are typically taken at the age of 16.
 But these are compared with other countries where upper secondary school completion qualifications are commonly taken at the age of 18 or thereabouts.